Implant & Prosthodontics Template Customisation

 The principle behind this is simple: on a templated build, the QA loop is where the value is delivered.
 A shorter QA cycle is a weaker match to the design, not a faster delivery.

 4. Customisation without drift.
-Every change we made to the branded template — whether to a page layout, a section component, or a style token — was documented against the Figma reference.
+We documented every change we made to the branded template — whether to a page layout, a section component, or a style token — against the Figma reference.
 No customisation “leaked” into the template’s shared components, which means this project’s work did not degrade the template for the next site it would serve.

 5. Cross-device verification.
-Customisations were QA’d against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports.
+We QA’d customisations against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports.
 Each QA round covered the pages affected by that round’s design deltas, not the whole site, which is how a templated build stays efficient without losing coverage.

-The QA cycle was what made the dual-tier discipline hold.
+The QA cycle was what kept the two service tiers from blurring together.
 Of the 29 Redmine tasks, 16 were dedicated QA iterations — rounds where the agency flagged design deltas, we reviewed, fixed, and returned for another pass.
 Without that sustained loop against 420+ tracked items, the distinction between implant-surgery pages and general-dentistry pages on the same template structure would have collapsed into a uniform layout.

 Operational Integrity at handoff

 QA on this build’s 31-page staging environment caught two URL-structure findings before handoff — a slug typo on the doctor-profile page (/dr-william-verrillo vs the correct /dr-william-verillo) and unreplaced placeholder copy on /meet-the-team/ flagged for a full content review — both resolved before the agency saw the build.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and what has to clear before a build leaves us.
+Post-handoff, the agency reviewed on its own setup, and we cleared each finding it raised up to sign-off.

 Results